ispeters/async_scope/asyncscope.md

 void spawn(Sender&& snd, Token token, Env env = {});
 ```

-Invokes `token.try_associate()`; if it returns `true`, the given sender is eagerly started, otherwise the sender is
+Attempts to associate the given sender with the given scope token's scope.
+On success, the given sender is eagerly
-discarded and no further work happens.
+started.
+On failure, either the sender is discarded and no further work happens or `spawn()` throws whatever is thrown
+by the scope token.

 Starting the given sender involves a dynamic allocation of the sender's _`operation-state`_.
 The following algorithm
 determines which _Allocator_ to use for this allocation: